Free Scale-Ready Assessment — see how your business scores on the 60-15-15 standard.Book yours →

 Why COA structure affects your taxes and your decisions

-When categories are accurate and consistent, your tax preparer can quickly identify deductible expenses and file with confidence.
-When categories are messy, your accountant has to interpret, reclassify, and sometimes “best-guess” your intent.
+When categories are accurate and consistent, your tax preparer can quickly identify deductible expenses, while supporting accurate management reporting, financial analysis, and a faster read on business performance.
+When categories are messy, your accountant has to interpret, reclassify, and sometimes “best-guess” your intent, which weakens management reporting and makes accurate reports harder for accounting teams to produce.
 That’s how legitimate deductions get buried and financial reports become unreliable.

 In other words: a messy COA doesn’t just create messy books—it creates expensive tax prep, weak reporting, and blind spots in profitability.